Azure/azure-event-hubs-spark/README.md

 ## Build Command
     mvn clean
     mvn install
-This command builds and installs spark-streaming-eventhubs jar to your local maven cache.
+This command builds and installs the azure-eventhubs-spark jar to your local maven cache.
 Subsequently, you can build any Spark Streaming application that references this jar.